Peel railway station: After closure

 After the final trains departed in 1968 the station remained in situ for a number of years.
-The rails were lifted in 1975, and then the site was surfaced and used as a boat park; the main station building also became a fisherman's shelter and the goods shed was converted in 1979 to house the replica Viking longboat Odin's Raven which was constructed in Norway and sailed to the island to commemorate the millennium of the island's own parliament in that year.
+The rails were lifted in 1975, and then the site was surfaced and used as a boat park; the main station building also became a fisherman's shelter and the goods shed was converted in 1979 to house the replica Viking longboat Odin's Raven which was constructed in Norway and sailed to the Island to commemorate the millennium of the Island's parliament in that year.
 The locomotive shed at the eastern end of the yard was demolished at the same time as the rails were lifted, having become unsafe following a fire that engulfed the wooden lean-to some years previously, although the water tower beside it has survived and now forms part of a visitor's centre operated by the local heritage trust.
 This site also now houses one of the railway's original 1873 carriages, which has recently been cosmetically restored.
 The site remained in this format until 1998, when the award-winning visitor's centre was developed on the site.
-Next to the station is the Creek Inn, once called the Station Hotel; today it is a popular venue for live traditional music, and also features displays of old photographs and posters of the time the railway served the city.